kipz/tufzy/README.md

 tufzy uses the [go-tuf v2](https://github.com/theupdateframework/go-tuf) library to interact with TUF repositories.
 On first run, it downloads and caches the root.json file (TOFU), then uses it to verify all subsequent metadata and target files according to the TUF specification.

+Each repository gets its own isolated cache directory (based on URL hash) in `~/.tufzy/cache/`, preventing conflicts when working with multiple repositories.

 ## Known Limitations

 Due to go-tuf v2 implementation details, tufzy requires: